Near-critical dimers and massive SLE: Scaling limit of the LERW with drift and conformal covariance

+Since the condition in Theorem~\ref{T:LERWgeneral_massTEXT} is convergence of paths up to time reparametrization, this shows that assumption \ref{as:timechange} holds.
+The uniform crossing estimate \eqref{as:crossing} follows the fact that this assumption is invariant under conformal maps using the Koebe one-quarter theorem and the uniform control over $|T'|$ in our assumption. \end{proof}

-Let us now see how Proposition \ref{P:LERWgeneral_square} implies convergence of the dimer height function when the weights are given by \eqref{E:weights1} and \eqref{E:weights2}. \begin{prop} Consider the square lattice with weights \eqref{E:weights1} and the directed triangular lattices with weights \eqref{E:weights2}.
-Let $h^{(\Delta),\delta}$ denote the height function of the biperiodic dimer on the dimer graph $G^\delta$ (either the square lattice with half the mesh size, or the hexagonal lattice respectively).
-Then $h^{(\Delta),\delta}$ converges to the same limit, in the sense that if $f$ is a test function, then
+To prove Theorem \ref{T:covariance} we first see how Theorem \ref{T:LERWgeneral_drift} implies convergence of the dimer height function when the weights are given by \eqref{eq:weights_hex}. \begin{prop} Consider the directed triangular lattices with weights \eqref{eq:weights_hex}.
+Let $h^{(\alpha),\delta}$ denote the height function of the biperiodic dimer on the dimer graph $G^\delta$ (a piece of the hexagonal lattice).
+Then $h^{(\alpha),\delta}$ converges, in the sense that if $f$ is a test function, then

 converges in law and in the sense of moments.
-Here $h^{(\Delta),\delta}$ is identified with a function defined on all $\Omega$ which is constant on each face of $G^\delta$, and the inner product above is simply the $L^2$ inner product of square integrable functions. \end{prop}
+Here $h^{(\alpha),\delta}$ is identified with a function defined on all $\Omega$ which is constant on each face of $G^\delta$, and the inner product above is simply the $L^2$ inner product of square integrable functions. \end{prop}

-\begin{proof} Again, we only write the argument in the case of the square lattice, and leave the triangular case (which is entirely similar) to the reader.
-The convergence of the loop-erased random walk, applied iteratively using Wilson's algorithm, implies the convergence of the uniform spanning tree $\cT$ with weights \eqref{E:weights1} and \eqref{E:weights2} in the Schramm topology (\cite{Schramm1999ScalingTrees}).
-Recall that this tree is identical to the tree one obtains from applying the Temperley bijection to the biperiodic dimer model with weights \eqref{E:weights1} and \eqref{E:weights2}.
+\begin{proof} The convergence of the loop-erased random walk in Theorem~\ref{T:LERWgeneral_drift}, applied iteratively using Wilson's algorithm, implies the convergence of the uniform spanning tree $\cT$ with weights \eqref{eq:weights_hex} in the Schramm topology (\cite{Schramm1999ScalingTrees}).
+Recall that this tree is identical to the tree one obtains from applying the Temperley bijection to the biperiodic dimer model with weights \eqref{eq:weights_hex}.
 We apply a general theorem (Theorem 8.1 in \cite{BLR_torus}) in order to deduce convergence of the height function.
 The theorem, which follows the approach originating in \cite{BLR_DimersGeometry}, is particularly simple to apply on simply connected domains, which is our situation.
 The assumptions of that theorem in this simplified situations are as follows:

 \begin{itemize}

 \item There exists $c>0$ such that the following holds.
 For any vertex $v \in v ( \Gtree)$, for any interior point $z \in \Omega$, if $r = |v -z| \wedge \text{dist} (v, \partial \Omega) \wedge\text{dist} (z, \partial \Omega) $ and if $\gamma$ is the loop-erasure of the random walk starting from $v$ and killed when it leaves $\Omega$, then for any $0 < \epsilon < 1$,